internetlehrer/Lp2LrsPrivacy/README.md

 # Lp2LrsPrivacy ILIAS Plugin

 Purpose: Course members can allow or disallow storing learning progress data to a Learning Record Store via a sidebar panel available in courses.
-This plugin complements the Lp2Lrs plugin and restricts the storage of data to objects within courses.
+This plugin complements the Lp2Lrs- or Events2Lrs-plugin and restricts the storage of data to objects within courses.
 Course members decide for themselves whether they agree to the storage of data in LRS.

 This is an OpenSource project by internetlehrer GmbH, Bruchsal.